 Tekuo is an Earth-like planet, inhabited by sentient hominids.
-It is a little smaller than our world and orbits its sun in 385.33 days.
+It is a little smaller than our world and orbits its sun in 352.7 Earth days (356.33 local days).
 Its leading civilisations, like Mohai, are at a slightly higher level of development than ours.

 The exact location of Tekuo is currently unclear.
 It may be in our universe or in a parallel one.
 For the majority of Earth-dwellers travel to Tekuo remains impossible.
 However, it is possible if you have access to a means of hyperspace teleportation, such as a quantum entangled object linked to another on Tekuo.

 Side effects of your journey are likely to include nausea and dizziness.
 You would also need time to adapt to local conditions such as climate, air pressure, gravity and the length of the day.

 In many ways, Tekuo is a similar planet to Earth, so adaptation would not be too difficult.
 Tekuo is around 95% the size of Earth, so it has slightly weaker gravity and air pressure.
 These present some difficulties, for a human from our world.